 4. Anterior Core Strength and Stability

-When an athlete’s core strength and stability is compromised, alignment issues usually follow and actually limit range of motion elsewhere in the body.
-For example, it’s often possible to get quick changes in an athlete’s hip mobility just by working on anterior core strength and stability.
+Core strength and stability is at the center of creating and improving your bat speed.
+When an athlete’s core and stability is compromised, alignment issues usually follow and actually limit range of motion elsewhere.
+For example, it’s often possible to get quick changes in an athlete’s hip mobility just by working on anterior core and stability.
 This one works on both while teaching the athlete to resist extension in the lower back as well.

 This being said, the core is at the center of all leading to efficient transfer of power from the lower body, up through the core to the upper body.
 Hitting coaches call this “creating good separation”.
 This exercise basically puts it all together.